Intelligence Agents FAQ

 Why do I see a dot next to some tabs?

-Does editing from the inline chat overlay use the same save contract?
+Does editing from the in-game chat overlay save the same way?

 Yes.
-Inline overlay edits send the same revision-aware save as the full edit page, so concurrency protection applies equally to both paths.
+Inline overlay edits go through the same save flow, so concurrent- edit protection applies equally.

 Avatars